compassion, collaboration & cooperation iN transistion

 upgrades will be closely monitored following massive overruns in recent

-jeopardise safety.
-Wile NATS cuts costs it is likely to face further pressure
+that would jeopardise safety.
+While NATS cuts costs it is likely to face

-to provide further spending.
-Expensive satellite-based systems, one of
+further pressure to provide further spending.
+Expensive satellite-based

-which is being developed by Boeing, can monitor both the position and
+systems, one of which is being developed by Boeing, can monitor both

-exact direction in which an aircraft is travelling.
-The technology would let
+the position and exact direction in which an aircraft is travelling.
+The

-controllers discover more quickly if an aircraft had deviated from its
+technology would let controllers discover more quickly if an aircraft had

 Ross Hawkins - Sunday Business